The syntax of the

 Supporting Multiple Python Environments¶

-When you need to bundle your application within one OS but for different versions of Python and support libraries – for example, a Python 3 version and a Python 2.7 version; or a supported version that uses Qt4 and a development version that uses Qt5 – we recommend you use virtualenv.
-With virtualenv you can maintain different combinations of Python and installed packages, and switch from one combination to another easily.
-(If you work only with Python 3.4 and later, the built-in script pyvenv does the same job.)
+When you need to bundle your application within one OS but for different versions of Python and support libraries – for example, a Python 3.6 version and a Python 3.7 version; or a supported version that uses Qt4 and a development version that uses Qt5 – we recommend you use venv.
+With venv you can maintain different combinations of Python and installed packages, and switch from one combination to another easily.
+These are called virtual environments or venvs in short.

-- Use virtualenv to create as many different development environments as you need, each with its unique combination of Python and installed packages.
+Use venv to create as many different development environments as you need, each with its unique combination of Python and installed packages.

-- Use PyInstaller to build your application in each environment.
+Use PyInstaller to build your application in each virtual environment.

-Note that when using virtualenv, the path to the PyInstaller commands is:
+Note that when using venv, the path to the PyInstaller commands is:

-Under Windows, the pip-Win package installs virtualenv and makes it especially easy to set up different environments and switch between them.
-Under Linux and Mac OS, you switch environments at the command line.
+Under Windows, the pip-Win package makes it especially easy to set up different environments and switch between them.
+Under GNU/Linux and Mac OS, you switch environments at the command line.

 Supporting Multiple Operating Systems¶